Severe Weather Information

 A tornado watch means that conditions are favorable for the development of tornadoes.
 (WATCHES may be issued frequently.
 Except for keeping informed via radio or television, they do not require immediate action).

-A tornado warning requires immediate action, because a tornado has been sighted, either visually or on radar and is in our area!
+A tornado warning requires immediate action—move to a safe shelter--because a tornado has been sighted, either visually or on radar and is in our area!

 When a tornado warning is issued by the National Weather Service, the St. Joseph County Civil Defense tornado warning system will activate the siren atop the North Dining Hall.
 For tornadoes, the siren issues a steady tone for three to five minutes.
 The siren will not issue an all clear.
 All clear signals are issued by the National Weather Service via local AM/FM radio and television station announcements.
 Warning sirens are tested at 11:30 a.m. on the first Thursday of the month and consist of a one-minute steady tone, one minute of silence and a one-minute wailing tone.

 For more information visit the follow websites or contact the Office of Campus Safety via email at firstname.lastname@example.org.